nelmio/NelmioApiDocBundle/docs/security.rst

         #[Security(name: "ApiKeyAuth")]

-Notice at the bottom of the docblock is a ``Security`` attribute/annotation with a name of `ApiKeyAuth`.
+Notice at the bottom of the docblock is a ``Security`` attribute with a name of `ApiKeyAuth`.
 This will override the global security policy to only accept the ``ApiKeyAuth`` policy for this path.

 You can also completely remove security from a path by providing ``Security`` with a name of ``null``.